sisl/MultiAgentAllocationTransit.jl/README.md

 # MultiAgentAllocationTransit

-Accompanying code repository for our ICRA 2020 submission 'Efficient Multi-Drone Delivery Using Transit Networks' ([arXiv](https://arxiv.org/abs/1909.11840)).
+Accompanying code repository for the paper [Efficient Multi-Drone Delivery Using Transit Networks](https://www.jair.org/index.php/jair/article/view/12450) (**ICRA 2020 Best Multi-Robot Finalist, Journal of AI Research 2021**).
 In this paper, we present a comprehensive algorithmic framework to operate a large fleet of drones to deliver packages in an urban area while using transit networks to enhance their effective range.
-Please see the extended version on ArXiv for the formulation, algorithms, experiments, and discussions.

 ### Illustrations